onsi/gomega/docs/index.md

 Ω(ACTUAL).Should(BeFalse())
 ```

 succeeds if `ACTUAL` is `bool` typed and has the value `false`.
 It is an error for `ACTUAL` to not be a `bool`.
-You should generaly use `BeFalseBecause` instead to pas in a reason for a more helpful error message.
+You should generally use `BeFalseBecause` instead to pas in a reason for a more helpful error message.

 ### BeFalseBecause(reason)